IBM/zopeneditor-about/README.md

 ## Advanced Capabilities

-IBM Z Open Editor v4.0.0 is the first release to introduce a set of all-new enterprise-level advanced capabilities.
-While the core Z Open Editor continues to provide full language support for COBOL, PL/I, REXX, and HLASM for free, this release adds capabilities for enterprise-level development use cases that go beyond program editing.
-They cover capabilities that you would typically only find in our commercial editing solutions such as IBM Developer for z/OS Enterprise Edition (IDzEE).
-With this release, we started adding these capabilities to Z Open Editor under the same licensing terms as IDzEE and a 60-day evaluation license.
-IDzEE customers can unlock the features by using RSE API or separately distributed activation kits.
-For more information, see [IBM Documentation](https://ibm.biz/code-whatsnew).
+Here are some example of the advanced capabilities.

-### Local preprocessor support for COBOL
+### Preprocessor support for COBOL and PL/I

-Run a preprocessor on your local workstation driven by a new ZAPP profile type and then continue editing with full syntax checking (except for the preprocessor statements) and automatically rerunning the preprocessor at save.
+Run a preprocessor on your local workstation or your z/OS system driven by a new ZAPP profile type and then continue editing with full syntax checking (except for the preprocessor statements) and automatically rerunning the preprocessor at save.
 Compare the preprocessor generated code with your code side-by-side.
-Support for running the preprocessor on z/OS will be added in a future release.

 ![ ](readme/preprocessor.gif)